Navigating a Career Pivot: 6 Steps to a Career in Sustainability

 Moving Forward

 We’re in a challenging period for those working to advance climate solutions and healthier communities.
 With many federal programs facing funding cuts, progress can feel uncertain.
-Yet there are bright spots—leaders and community groups finding creative ways to make a difference at the local level.
+Yet there are bright spots, with leaders and community groups finding creative ways to make a difference at the local level.

 One inspiring example is Coach Sam Balto, whose work to increase active transportation is helping families, schools, and city leaders reimagine how we move through our communities.
 Leadership and innovation don’t always start at the top—they often begin with individuals who care deeply and take consistent, values-driven action.